CERTIFIED MARINE ELECTRONICS TECHNICIAN

 - provides the highest level of professional service

 Achieving CMET recognition is no easy task.
 It requires in-depth knowledge of theory, practical experience on a vessel and a high level of professionalism.NMEA® highly recommends the following study guides - Resource Materials.
-The applicant receives a paper version of the NMEA® Installation Standard at no additional charge.
+The applicant receives a pdf version of the NMEA® Installation Standards at no additional charge.

 In general, there is no pre qualification required.
 However, it is still required for United States applications to have their FCC General Radio Operator License (GROL) license until further notice for the following: